 Indonesia is one of those incredible countries that have a ton of diverse things to see and do.
 Even before my research, I already knew this is one of the few places in the world where you can enjoy orangutans in the wild.
-Also, the island of Borneo, with its vast rainforests and a ridiculous amount of wildlife, was probably the first thing I’ve ever set in my bucket list, so the Borneo orangutan tour was a no-brainer to me.
+Also, the island of Borneo, with its vast rainforests and a ridiculous amount of wildlife, was probably the first thing I’ve ever put in my bucket list, so the Borneo orangutan tour was a no-brainer.

 A Few Things About Orangutans

-The superstars of the Borneo tours are the orangutans, of course, so let me tell you a little bit more about these charming creatures.
+The superstars of the Borneo tours are the orangutans, of course.
+Let me tell you a little bit more about these charming creatures.

 The word Orangutan comes from the Malay language and means Man of the Forest (orang – man, hutan – forest).
 There are only three species of orangutans in the world (and the third one was just found in 2017!) – Bornean Orangutan, Sumatran Orangutan, and Tapanuli orangutan.
 All of them are endangered 🙁 The only places in the world where you can see orangutans in their natural habitat are the rainforests of Borneo and Sumatra.

 Orangutans are among the most intelligent primates out there.
-They build elaborate nests every night and use a various set of tools for insects extraction or acoustic communication.
-In the late 70’s, the zoologist Gary L. Shapiro managed to teach over thirty sign language signs to two of the orangutans in the Tanjung Puting National Park proving that the orangutans also have possible linguistic capabilities.
+They build elaborate nests every night and use various sets of tools for insect extraction or acoustic communication.
+In the late 70s, the zoologist Gary L. Shapiro managed to teach over thirty sign language signs to two of the orangutans in the Tanjung Puting National Park proving that the orangutans also have possible linguistic capabilities.

 Tanjung Puting National Park